Possible delay in supplying transfer value quotes

 To help people understand their retirement choices from schemes offering the new flexibilities, the government has introduced a free and impartial service called Pension Wise (a service from www.moneyhelper.org.uk).

 Transfers from the LGPS to Defined Contribution Schemes

 The LGPS isn’t a Defined Contribution Scheme so the new flexibilities don’t apply to it.
 But there are indirect changes for LGPS members considering transferring to such a scheme.
 For details – refer to this Q & A for LGPS members.

 The Local Government Association have produced a video in their ‘Pensions made simple’ series called Transferring your pension.
 The video provides information about what members should consider if they are thinking about transferring their pension to a defined contribution scheme.

 Pension Scams – Don’t let a scammer enjoy your retirement!

 The Financial Conduct Authority (FCA) and The Pensions Regulator (TPR) are part of Project Bloom – a multi-agency taskforce which is working to combat pension scams.
-The taskforce includes the Department for Work and Pensions, HM Treasury, the Serious Fraud Office, City of London Police, the National Fraud Intelligence Bureau, The Pensions Advisory Service and the National Crime Agency.
+The taskforce includes the Department for Work and Pensions, HM Treasury, the Serious Fraud Office, City of London Police, the National Fraud Intelligence Bureau, The Pensions Advisory Service (now part of MoneyHelper) and the National Crime Agency.